Winter walks at Emmetts Garden

 Grab your winter coat, pull on your boots and enjoy the fresh, crisp air on a walk at Emmetts Garden.
-Don't forget to pop in to the Old Stables café for a hot drink to warm your fingers.
+Don't forget to head up to the Old Stables café for a hot drink to takeaway - perfect for warming your fingers.

 The views from the garden alone are well worth making a visit for.
 The lack of leaves on the trees means more and more viewpoints open up over winter, creating better vistas across the Weald of Kent and beyond.